Skip to main content

 No-Cost Pet Euthanasia

 Your local animal shelter, as well as local humane societies and pet rescue organizations, may offer free or steeply discounted euthanasia services.
-This is the cheapest way to put your dog down, usually costing under $50 if they charge at all.
+This is the least expensive way to put your dog down.
 They may also offer discounted cremation or burial services.

 In some large cities, nonprofit animal welfare organizations provide financial assistance to help lower-income households with pet care, including end-of-life care.
 If you need that kind of help, ask your vet if they can put you in touch with an organization in your city.
 Alternatively, if you have family or close friends who own property where there are no restrictions against pet burial, you could ask them if they would allow you to lay your pup to rest on their land.